quinton11/kadviz/README.md

 ### Demo

 - Here, we depict Swarm's HIVE operation, where nodes get to know about neighbourhood nodes it does not know about, to populate its routing table

+- Here, is Swarm's FIND NODE operation, visualizing the recursive nature of network request in swarm's DISC network.

+- Here, a selected path in the FIND NODE oepration is visualized, allowing tracking of a single packet's request path, in this case from the FIND NODE oepration above 👆🏿